 5. Taste whiskey.
 Not cheap.
 But arranging your own private “tasting” at a posh whiskey bar—like any of these in New York—lets you class-up an ordinary bar experience.

 6. Take a road trip.
 Ideally, to someplace fun and quirky, like Graceland, Atlantic City, or the Baseball Hall of Fame.

 7. Herd cattle.
 Think: City Slickers.
-Yep, you can actually book this kind of "working vacation" where you live like cowboys.
-More info at sites like this.
+Yep, you can actually book this kind of “working vacation” where you live like cowboys.

 11. Play paintball.
 Only two rules: 1) You have to let the groom’s team win.
 2) You can’t let the groom know that you’re letting him win.